batfish/batfish/README.md

 ## **NEW**

-You can get in touch via Slack: batfish-org.slack.com
+You can stay in touch via Slack: batfish-org.slack.com

 ## What is Batfish?